platformsh/platformsh-docs/sites/friday/src/get-started/stacks/wordpress.md

 ### `routes:`
 Next we need to instruct the [router](learn/overview/structure.md#router) how to handle requests to our WordPress application.
-Locate the section `router:` in the Upsun configuration file.
-Beneath that, locate the route `"https://{default}/":`, which is the one we will need to edit.
-Update it to match the following:
+Locate the section `routes:` in the Upsun configuration file.
+Beneath that, locate the route `"https://{default}/":` and update it to match the following:
 ```yaml
   "https://{default}/":
     type: upstream